-On top of that, not all of the variables are always known.
-You can get an idea of how much money you need to retire, though, by considering the following questions.
+You can begin to grasp how much you will need to retire, though, by considering the following questions.

 What Are Your Current Expenses?

-It is ideal to retire without any debt, but many times, people still have some once they retire.
-Keep in mind which of your debts will be paid off before your retirement, such as credit cards, a mortgage, consumer loans and student loans.
-Car loans might be a bit trickier, however, as you may decide to take out new car loans during retirement (or you'll just need one, whether you want one or not).
+It’s ideal to retire without any debt, but many times, people still have some once they retire.
+Keep in mind which of your debts will be paid off before your retirement, such as:

 What Will Your Housing Expenses Be?